Mastering Microsoft Word 2016 for Vocabulary Practice: A practical guide

 -

 Styles and Formatting: Employ consistent formatting using Word's style features.
 This will ensure readability and consistency throughout your vocabulary document.
-For instance, you might use bold for the vocabulary word itself, italics for definitions, and a specific font size and color for example sentences.
+Here's a good example: you might use bold for the vocabulary word itself, italics for definitions, and a specific font size and color for example sentences.

 Leveraging Word's Features for Vocabulary Enhancement